 By Preserve Rhode Island

-Preserve Rhode Island (Preserve RI) announced today the honorees of the 13th annual Rhody Awards for Historic Preservation.
-They include a range of projects and people spanning from Westerly to Woonsocket.
-This year’s Rhody Awards celebrate work that supports affordable and low-income housing, rejuvenates historic downtowns, saves rural landscapes and protects iconic landmarks for present and future generations.
+Preserve Rhode Island (Preserve RI) celebrated the 14th annual Rhody Awards for Historic Preservation this past Sunday, at Ochre Court in Newport.
+They included a range of projects and people spanning from Westerly to Woonsocket.
+This year’s Rhody Awards celebrated work that supports affordable and low-income housing, rejuvenates historic downtowns, saves rural landscapes and protects iconic landmarks for present and future generations.